Delightful Adventures

 The Garlic Pasta Sauce

 The star of this recipe is definitely the vegan garlic pasta sauce.
-It’s where all the flavour lives and it contains a little bit of a secret ingredients: silken tofu (or soft tofu, same thing!).
+It's where all the flavour lives and it contains a little bit of a secret ingredient: silken tofu (or soft tofu, same thing!).

 The tofu is the base of the sauce and gives it that creaminess we all love, without any oil, cream, or butter.
 (Just like my vegan veggie dip!)